radicalbit/radicalbit-ai-monitoring/docs/docs/all-metrics.md

     * Scatter plot for predictions vs ground truth and linear regression line
     * Histogram of the residuals
     * Kolmogorov-Smirnov test of normality for residuals
+* Text generation
+  * Probability: In language modeling, probability refers to the likelihood that the model assigns to a specific sequence of text occurring.

+  * Perplexity: Perplexity is a standard metric that measures how "surprised" or uncertain the model is when predicting the text sequence.

 ## Data Drift